About us and our home birth philosophy

-Catherine Bailey, CPM, LDM (she, her, hers)
+Catherine Bailey, CPM, LDM (she, they)

 Catherine moved to Portland in 2009 to attend Birthingway and has found a wonderful community here.
-She had the pleasure of apprenticing for two and a half years at a busy birth center in Portland from 2011 to 2013 where she had the opportunity to learn from many different midwives.
+They had the pleasure of apprenticing for two and a half years at a busy birth center in Portland from 2011 to 2013 where they had the opportunity to learn from many different midwives.
 Since her apprenticeship Catherine has worked both in private practice attending home births and as a midwife at a birth center.
-She has attended just over 170 births.
+She has attended just over 250 births.
 Catherine can’t imagine any career that is more suited to her skills than midwifery and is so grateful to have found this rich, inspiring, and powerful work.

 Catherine was born via cesarean section to a mother who was never told that having a VBAC (vaginal birth after cesarean) was an option for her.
 She is particularly passionate about supporting clients through VBACs and ensuring that all people have choices in the way that they have their babies.

-Catherine enjoys the sunshine, anything outdoors, knitting, hiking, gardening, and spending time with her family, friends, and 12 year old son.
+Catherine enjoys the sunshine, anything outdoors, knitting, hiking, gardening, and spending time with her family, friends, and 14 year old son.